festimbunjaku/ai-mobile-festimbunjaku/README.md

-# AI Mobile App - Flutter with Supabase Authentication
+# AI Mobile App - Beautiful Authentication with Supabase

-A beautiful, modern Flutter application with Supabase authentication featuring login and registration pages with a minimalistic, contemporary design.
+A stunning web-based authentication application with Supabase integration featuring modern login and registration pages with a minimalistic, contemporary design.

 ## Features